Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Proofs for the FAST-NN estimator in Section

 Therefore we can conclude that $\mathcal{G}^{(\tau)}_{m,s}(\delta)$ is a $\delta$-cover of $\mathcal{G}_{m,s}$ with respect to $\|\cdot\|_{\infty, [-K,K]^p}$ norm since for any $m\in \mathcal{G}_{m,s}$, we can find a corresponding $\breve{m}^{(\tau)}\in \mathcal{G}_{m,s}^{(\tau)}(\delta)$ such that

 {\sc Step 2.
-Bound the Cardinality of the Constructed Set.} In this step, we establish an bound on cardinality of the function class $\mathcal{G}_{m,s}^{(\tau)}(\delta)$.
+Bound the Cardinality of the Constructed Set.} In this step, we establish a bound on the cardinality of the function class $\mathcal{G}_{m,s}^{(\tau)}(\delta)$.
 We begin by bounding the cardinality of each set $\mathcal{G}_{m,s}^{(\tau)}(\delta, S)$.
 The total number of parameters in ReLU network $g$ can be bounded by hence it is easy to verify that

 which implies

 Note for any $K \le Np$, $\alpha\ge 1$, we have dividing both sides by $\left(\frac{K}{Np\alpha}\right)^K$ yields Taking $\alpha=(2B+\epsilon_2)/\epsilon_2$ and $K=\lfloor s\rfloor$ in the inequality \eqref{eq:binomial-ineq1}, it follow from the above inequality \eqref{eq:binomial-ineq1} that \eqref{eq:proof-cover-size1} can be further bounded by